node-red/node-red-nodes/function/smooth/README.md

 Usage
 -----

-A simple node to provide various functions across several previous values, including max, min, mean, high and low pass filters.
+A simple node to provide various functions across several previous values, including max, min, mean, standard deviation, high and low pass filters.

-Max, Min and Mean work over a specified number of previous values.
+Max, Min, Mean and Standard Deviation work over a rolling window, based on a specified number of previous values.

 The High and Low pass filters use a smoothing factor.
 The higher the number the more the smoothing.
 E.g. a value of 10 is similar to an &alpha; of 0.1.
 It is analogous to an RC time constant - but there is no time component to this as the code is based on events arriving.

-**Note:** This only operates on **numbers**.
+**Note:** This node only operates on **numbers**.
 Anything else will try to be made into a number and rejected if that fails.